powerman/go-monolith-example/README.md

 remove docker's network for the project, and next `dc up -d` will create a new network… repeat this many enough times and docker will exhaust available networks, then you'll have to restart docker service or reboot.

+## TODO

+Consider extracting these packages from monolith into their own go modules because they're probably not project-specific (they still may be specific to *the way we write* any microservice/monolith, but that's okay):

+- `internal/cobrax`?
+- `internal/concurrent`
+- `internal/event`
+- `internal/jsonrpc2x`?
+- `internal/migrate`
+- `internal/netx`
+- `internal/reflectx`
+- `internal/serve`